evgeny-myasishchev/sequel-prepared-statements-test/README.md

 Sequel & Postgres prepared statement issue
 ===================================

 Test to demonstrate sequel issue when working with prepared statements and binary data using postgres.
-On SQLite it works find.
+On SQLite it works fine.
 Other databases wasn't tested.

 Tested using: